loom-cookbooks/mode_example/README.md

 $ rspec spec/unit/recipes/mode_example_test_spec.rb
 ```

-## Integration Tests
+## Integration tests

-To run the test suite, run the following command in the mode_exaple directory.
+To run the test suite, run the following command in the mode_example directory where you have downloaded or cloned this cookbook.

 ```shell
 $ kitchen verify